addr2data/aws-certification-prep/README.rst

 `Brian Ragazzi <https://github.com/BrianRagazzi>`_
 for assisting with the exercises in this project.

-I will be creating exercises that primarily use the CLI.
-Brian will be creating exercises that primarily use the Management Console.
-In addition, Brian will re-create some of my exercises to use the Management Console.
+  - I will be creating exercises that primarily use the CLI.
+  - Brian will be creating exercises that primarily use the Management Console.
+  - In addition, Brian will re-create some of my exercises using the Management Console.

-We hope you enjoy using these exercises, as much as we enjoyed building them.

-The tables below list the exercises we have created and their format(s).
-For exercises with both formats, the end result of both versions is the same.
+The tables below list the exercises that have been created (or planned) and their format(s).
+For exercises with two versions, the end result of each version is the same.

   - CLI - Primarily uses the **awscli** for configuration.
   - GUI - Primarily used the **AWS Management Console** for configuration.

+**We hope you enjoy using these exercises, as much as we enjoyed building them.**

 **Foundation Exercises**